 “Outer patrol ring is sealed.
 The two SL-3 scouts are still maintaining a holding pattern.”

 “Okay.
 You may arm the pods.”
 I climbed out of the seat and headed for the personal transport alcove.
-“When they’re all ready, contact our Commissioner in Catlankt and the Ceti Primate Council, in that order.
+“When they’re all ready, contact our commissioner and the Ceti Primate, in that order.
 Is all.”

 “Da, there is nothing in our orders about communication with Ceti.”